mozilla/glean/docs/user/reference/debug/index.md

 _This feature is only available through the Android and iOS debug tools._

-This expects the name of a ping and forces its immediate collection and submission.
+This expects the name of a ping and forces its immediate submission.